ViswesWaran2001/ViswesWaran2001/README.md

 - 👋 Hi, I’m @ViswesWaran2001
 - 👀 I’m interested in CODING
 - 🌱 I’m currently learning PYTHON
-- 💞️ I’m looking to collaborate on  DATA ANALYST
+- 💞️ I want to become a DATA ANALYST
-- 📫 How to reach me www.visweswarantomcruise@gmail.com
+- 📫 How to reach me visweswarantomcruise@gmail.com

 <!---
 ViswesWaran2001/ViswesWaran2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.